Ceramic Tile & Natural Stone Flooring Installation Guide

 Hiring a professional flooring contractor is the best way to ensure that the job is done correctly, and if it’s not, that you’ve got recourse to get it fixed.
 If you choose to do the work yourself, you should consider watching an in-depth tutorial that shows precise, step by step detail.

 This guide about tile and stone flooring, provides an overview of the installation process, for those of you who have good DIY skills, the right tools, and of course, experience.
 Even if you don’t do the work yourself, knowing what is involved will help you discuss the job with contractors as well as oversee the work to make sure it’s being done correctly.
-To learn more, you should also read our guides about tile floor prices, care and maintenance, as well as the complete tile and stone floor buying guide.
+To learn more, you should also read our guides about tile installation cost, tile floor prices, care and maintenance, as well as the complete tile and stone floor buying guide.

 Tools and Supplies

 The basics for ceramic tile or natural stone flooring installation include a tape measure, T-square, chalk line, pencil or marker, tile or stone saw and a mortar trowel.
 If the substrate requires sanding, you’ll need an orbital sander for that purpose.
 Imperfections in concrete should be removed with a chisel and hammer, and you should wear protective glasses during the process.